 - Will, not rust.
 Regular cast iron will rust if it is exposed to water for a period of time.
 You can soak enameled cast iron without worrying about it becoming rusty.

-- Comes in a variety of colours – Classic cast iron skillets typically look the same.
-However, enamel comes in a variety of beautiful colours, including white, blue and red.
-The pricey French brands offer a lot different colours and they sure look good.
+- Comes in a variety of colors – Classic cast iron skillets typically look the same.
+However, enamel comes in a variety of beautiful colors, including white, blue and red.
+The pricey French brands offer a lot of different colors and they sure look good

 Things to keep in mind